 What kind of security is there?

 The Department of Campus Safety is located in the lobby of Manor Northeast.
 The department operates 24 hours a day, 365 days a year.
-Please visit the Campus Safety web page for more information regarding safety information and service their office provides.
+Please visit the Campus Safety web page for more information regarding safety information and services their office provides.

 What comes in the room?